spamhaus/rspamd-dqs/README.md

 ```

 ## Installation instructions

+== Warning!
+Warning!
+Understand what follows!==

+The release of Rspamd 2.x introduced changes in the syntax and obsoleted some old configuration files.
+We have decided then to create a dedicated directory for each major release.

+You will find a directory called 1.9 that contains the old rules for Rspamd 1.9.1+ and another, 2.x, that contains rules for the newest release.

+However, we are only going to give support for the 2.x ruleset

+== End of Warning!
+Warning!==

 First of all, please note that we consider these configuration files as *beta*.
 We did some limited field tests but you are encouraged to keep an eye on the logfiles to spot any possible problem we missed.
 See the [support and feedback](#support-and-feedback) section below to know how to reach us.